praxis-app/praxis/CONTRIBUTING.md

 Changes happen through pull requests, following [GitHub flow](https://docs.github.com/en/get-started/using-github/github-flow):

 1. Fork the repo, or create a branch if you have write access, starting from `main`.
 2. Add tests for code that should be tested.
 3. Update documentation when behavior or APIs change.
 4. Run the checks below.
-5. Open the pull request.
+5. Open a pull request that links the issue and explains what changed, how it was tested, and anything still unresolved.
+6. Work with the maintainers to address review feedback.
+Ask questions when anything is unclear, and update the pull request as needed.

 ## Checks